asteyven/SET08103-base/units/unit02/unit02a.md

 ## Summary

-We have covered a lot in this lecture:
+We have covered a lot in this Unit:

 - Defined what version control is.
 - Described the key differences between client-server and distributed VCS.